ConstantinBerson/mind-set/README.md

 # MindSet

 <!-- ![MindSet Icon Concept](https://via.placeholder.com/150/2B5CE6/FFFFFF?text=MS) -->
-A **developer-centric text editor** built with Tauri + React, designed to organize ideas and notes with the power of a database-backed system.
+A **developer-centric text editor** built with Tauri + Angular, designed to organize ideas and notes with the power of a database-backed system.

 ## 📝 Why I Built This
 As developers, our tools shape our workflow.
 I grew tired of juggling ideas across scattered files, so I built MindSet - a desktop text editor tailored to how I work.
 I needed: